rossbearman/eloquent-calamari/README.md

 php artisan sqids:alphabet App\Models\Customer App\Models\Order App\Models\Invoice
 ```

-Follow the instructions provided by the command to add the new keys to your config and `.env` file.
+Follow the instructions provided by the command to add the new keys to your `config/sqids.php` and `.env` files.

 ### Confirm alphabet is being used